electron/electron/docs/api/dialog.md

 })
 ```

-**Note:** On Linux `defaultPath` may not be supported when using portal file chooser
+**Note:** On Linux `defaultPath` is not supported when using portal file chooser
-dialogs depending on your platform support.
+dialogs unless the portal backend is version 4 or higher.
 You can use `--xdg-portal-required-version`
 [command-line switch](./command-line-switches.md#--xdg-portal-required-versionversion)
 to force gtk or kde dialogs.